L-A-Sandhu/Efficient-Image-Classification/README.md

 The rest of the repository is divided as follows.
   1. Requirements
-  1. Mobile Net
+  2. Mobile Net
-  2. Inception Net
+  3. Inception Net
+  4. Summary
 ## Requirements
 This repository requires
 * **tensorflow**